Older Adult Ministries

 Celebrate older adults in your congregation

-Each May, the Church of the Brethren observes Older Adult Month, an opportunity to celebrate God’s gift of aging and the contributions of older adults in our congregations.
-However, your faith community can celebrate the presence of older adults in your congregation all year long!
-By recognizing the gifts of older adults, we honor their legacies and on-going contributions to our lives and our faith communities.
-To assist your congregation in celebrating the gift of aging, resources for Older Adult Month are available online.
+Each May, the Church of the Brethren observes Older Adult Month, an opportunity to celebrate God’s gift of aging and the contributions of older adults in our congregations and our world.
+By recognizing the gifts of older adults, we honor their legacies and on-going contributions to our faith, family and civic communities.
+Additional resources to address the challenges and honor the blessings that come with age, please our entire list of resources.